 The switch is shipped with factory default configuration which behaves like an unmanaged Gigabit switch for workgroup.
 It provides eight 10/100/1000Mbps copper ports for connections to Ethernet, Fast Ethernet, and Gigabit Ethernet devices.
 With the featured auto-negotiation function, the switch can detect and configure the connection speed and duplex automatically.
 The switch also provides auto MDI/MDI-X function, which can detect the connected cable and switch the transmission wire pair and receiving pair automatically.
 This auto-crossover function can simplify the type of network cables used.

 Fiber Connectivity

-The combo port provides one 1000M SFP slot, which can be installed with an optional SFP optical fiber transceiver to support one Gigabit 1000Base-X fiber connection when needed.
+Two mini-GBIC SFP ports can be installed with an optional SFP optical fiber transceiver to support two 1000Base-X fiber connections when needed.